Menu

 Visa to reside in Spain without carrying out any gainful (work or professional) activity, provided that the applicant has sufficient and guaranteed means to live on.
 This visa does not constitute a work permit.

-3. Passport or Official Travel Document.
-Original and copy of the page or pages of the passport that contain biometric data.
-The passport must have a minimum validity of 1 year and cannot be issued more than 10 years ago.
-Please, make sure that the passport has two consecutive blank pages to affix the visa.
-The passport will remain at the Consulate during the visa process.
+3. Valid Unexpired Passport: Original and copy of the page or pages of the passport that contain biometric data.
+The passport must have a minimum validity of 1 year and ccontain at least two blank pages.
+Passports issued more than 10 years ago will not be accepted.

-4. Proof of residency in the Consular jurisdiction: State ID, Driver´s Licence or Student ID from one of the following States: Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas.
+4. Proof of residence in the consular jurisdiction: Notarized photocopy of: State ID or Driver´s Licence from one of the following States: Alabama, Arkansas, Louisiana, Mississippi, New Mexico, Oklahoma, Tennessee and Texas.

-5. Proof of legal residence in the United States (Non-US Passport holders):
+5. Proof of legal residence in the United States (Non-US passport holders): Must present one of the following documents:

-Original and notarized copy of Permanent Resident Card (Green Card) or valid US Visa.
-Holders of B‐1/B‐2 visas cannot apply in the United States.
-They must apply in their country of residence.
+o Holders of B-1/B-2 visas cannot apply in the United States; they must apply in their country of permanent residence.

-6. Form EX 01: Non-working residence visa application form.
+6. Form EX 01 It opens in new window: “Solicitud de autorización de residencia temporal no lucrativa".
 Each applicant must complete and sign a copy of the form with the address in Spain.

 8. Affidavit:.
 Applicants must provide a sworn statement before a notary, including the following information: